Research Excellence Framework (REF) 2014 results

 The Centre for Gender Studies (CGS) encourages and develops interdisciplinary understanding concerning the social category of gender, as well as its intersection with other social categories such as age, class, ethnicity, nationality, race, religion and sexuality.

-The University's latest interdisciplinary research centre, the Crime and Justice Research Centre, launched in Oct.
-2013, will be the focus for academics across the institution who are actively involved in all manner of research into crime-related areas.
+The University's Crime and Justice Research Centre was launched in Oct.
+2013.
+Based in the Department of Applied Social Studies, it is the focus for academics across the institution who are actively involved in all manner of research into crime-related areas.

 The Centre for Real-World Learning is one of our most high-profile and innovative research centres.